Tuesday, December 31, 2013

 Monday, November 18, 2013

-And that most Americans live in metropolitan areas and many us live in large metro areas like the ones I mentioned.
+Most Americans now live in metropolitan areas and many us live in large metro areas like the ones I mentioned.
 And then you might have to add education if you have kids and you live in an area without the right public schools for your kids, or you have high health care costs.
 Fifty-thousand dollars a year give or take which technically puts you in the American middle class might sound like decent money, but not if you have a high cost of living.
 And not because you are bad with money, but simply you have high costs that you have to meet for your own good and family.

-So those are the problems a large if not the largest middle class in the world here in America, but a middle class that in a lot of ways is struggling just to make ends meet.
+So those are the problems, a large if not the largest middle class in the world here in America, but a middle class that in a lot of ways is struggling just to make ends meet.
 And struggling to afford housing, education, health care, putting money away for retirement.
 Things that they have to do, but since they aren’t technically poor, they aren’t eligible for public assistance.
 That is what happens when your cost of living increases over lets say a ten-year period, but your wages drop.

 As a country with lack of economic growth, long-term high unemployment, all the jobs that were lost that haven’t been gotten back from the Great Recession and we are left with a percentage of the population the largest in our country our middle class that still have the same bills to meet and same obligations.
 But has fewer resources and again since they make too much money for public assistance, they have to meet these obligations out of their own pockets with fewer resources to pay those bills.

-In the future I’ll be writing posts about how I believe we can and should address these economic problems.
-Through things like a new middle-income tax credit, job training and education for our lower- middle class workers.
+In the future I’ll be writing posts about how I believe we can and should address these economic problems through things like a new middle-income tax credit, job training and education for our lower- middle class workers.
 But with this post I just wanted to first address the problems and then go from there.
-Like any good doctor would, not that I’m a doctor, but to fix problems, you first have to know what the problems are.
+Like any good doctor would, (not that I’m a doctor) but to fix problems, you first have to know what the problems are.

 Sunday, November 17, 2013

-NY Giants: Video: CBS Sports: NFL 1985-NFC-WC-San Francisco 49ers @ New York Giants: Pat Summerall Intro
+CBS Sports: NFL 1985-NFC-WC-San Francisco 49ers @ New York Giants: Pat Summerall Intro

-The NFL on CBS was a great show for many reasons and Pat Summerall might of been the number one reason.
-But their timing and intros were classic and so well done and knew exactly how to put things and show things to people.
-First New York Giants home playoff game since the 1962 NFL Championship that was at Yankee Stadium, the day this wildcard game was played.
-Giants Stadium opened up in East Rutherford, New Jersey in I believe 1976 and this was the first Giants home playoff game there.
-And how does CBS Sports introduce this game, with Bruce Spingsteen singing Glory Days.
+How does CBS Sports introduce this game, with Bruce Spingsteen singing Glory Days.
 The Glory Days of the New York Giants from the 1950s and early 60s.
 With Pat Summerall a former New York Giant of course doing the intro.
 A simple two-minute video or so and this is one of best NFL videos and intros of all-time.
 Just for those reasons.

 CBS Sports: NBA 1990- Detroit Pistons vs Portland Blazers: 'Game 5 Best Plays'